A comprehensive guide on how to use toddler clocks

 Takeaway

-Toddler clocks are a tool to help promote healthy sleep habits.
+Toddler clocks are a tool to help promote .
 Since toddler clocks use visual cues such as color coding and symbols, toddlers are able “read” the clock and exercise an age-appropriate level of independence and control at bedtime.
 When kids feel in control and know what to expect, they feel more secure and confident.
 When used consistently, toddler clocks also keep them in bed until it’s an OK time to wake.

 What’s not to love about peaceful bedtimes and reasonable wake-up times?
 Toddler clocks are an effective tool to help you and your toddler establish routines that leave you well-rested.